Motsai/latero/README.md

 ###Protocol files
 The protocol files should be kept as-is to avoid breaking communication between the controller and the PC.
 Any changes made by Motsai in the protocol from the firmware side will be documented.

-**Note**: This repository is not officially maintained by Motsai.
-If you have requests for additional features or issues with the software, it should be addressed to the official maintainers of that software.

 ##Indication LEDs
 ![Latero front](http://i.imgur.com/5UgTBS7.jpg)
 ###STAT